GETTING RID OF TATTOOS AND PERMANENT MAKEUP IN A GENTLE WAY IS FINALLY POSSIBLE

 The distance holder of the laser handpiece is placed onto the skin.
 After the laser is activated via the foot switch, a light impulse is sent, which results in a gentle prickling sensation.
 The areas to be treated are then moved over with the handpiece of the laser.
 Immediately following the treatment, the treated area presents the so-called “popcorn effect”, appearing white and displaying blisters.
 Following the treatment, a redness of the skin, strong sensations of warmth or wheals may occur.
 After a few hours, the treated areas might darken and a small crust may form.
 This disappears within a few days.

 To remove tattoos, a number of treatments are necessary to destroy all ink pigments.
-The number of treatments depends on the tattoo’s color density, color depth, tone and the size and location of the tattoo.
-As is the case with permanent makeup, color changes may occur with new tattoos.
-Please try to provide a color sample to your doctor so the attributes of the color can be tested before treatment.
+The number of treatments depends on the tattoo’s colour density, colour depth, tone, the size, location and age of the tattoo.
+As is the case with permanent makeup, colour changes may occur with new tattoos.
 The treatments are performed with an interval of six to eight weeks.